Fields of definition of building blocks with quaternionic multiplication: Building blocks and fields of definition

 \section{Building blocks and fields of definition}

-We begin this section by recalling the main tools used in the study of the field of definition of building blocks.
+We begin this section by recalling the main tools used in the study of fields of definition of building blocks.
 The main references for this part are~\cite{ribet-cosdef} and~\cite{pyle} (and see also~\cite[Section 1]{quer-MC} for a similar account of this material).

 Let $K$ be a number field.
 We will say that a building block $B$ is \emph{defined over $K$} if the variety $B$ (but not necessarily all of its endomorphisms) is defined over $K$.
 If $B$ is isogenous to a building block defined over $K$ we will say that $K$ is \emph{a field of definition of $B$ up to isogeny}, or that $B$ is \emph{defined over $K$ up to isogeny}.
 Note that this is a modification of the terminology used in~\cite{pyle}, where a field of definition of a building block was defined to be a field of definition of the variety and of all its endomorphisms.